asnt/eccv2020-sharp-workshop/readme.md

 For *evaluation*, a set of partial shapes, `X`, is provided to the participants.
-The corresponding ground-truth shapes, `Y`, are kept secret until the end of the competition.
+The corresponding ground-truth shapes, `Y`, are kept secret.

 The submissions are evaluated quantitatively by computing the surface-to-surface distance from `Y` to `X`.